wp-plugins/magic-post-thumbnail/readme.txt

 	* Generation didn't work anymore with some selected countries in the list.
 Fixed.
 	* Choice to generate thumbnail or not regardless for each post
 	* Mass generation of post thumbnails with Action "Generate Magic Post thumbnail"

+= 1.3.1 =
+	* Enable mass generation with servers that block some kind of ajax calls.
+	* Add error message when there is no image on Google, and don't create a blank image.
+	* Action 'edit_post' changed to 'save_post' for compatibility when publishing a new post